civol/HDLRuby/README.md

 #### Declaring

+##### Declaring generic systems

-Systems can be declared with generic parameters.
-For that purpose, the parameters must be given as follows:
+Systems can be declared with generic parameters as follows:

 ```ruby
 system :<system name> do |<list of generic parameters>|